 Out in the open they meet a cunning Geordie fox named ‘The Tod’.
 “Stick wi’ me and we’ll all be champion” the fox tells them.
 But the cruel realities of being a stray soon catch up with the dogs, and as time wears on and food becomes scarce, they are forced to tear any animal they see limb from limb just for something to eat.
 Eventually they are even forced to feed on a human corpse.
 The dogs’ feral behaviour raises an alarm in the countryside, and before long the “white-coats” are out to recapture their old animals.

-Covering a wide range of themes including animal cruelty, media morality, and mass societal panic, The Plague Dogs is an undeniably difficult watch.
+Covering a wide range of themes including media morality and mass societal panic, The Plague Dogs is an undeniably difficult watch.
 As the dogs scamper through the wilderness, Snitter is occasionally reduced to howls and hallucinations (following his exposure brain surgery back at the facility), allowing the film to occasionally substitute the cold, bleak landscape for cryptic noir dream sequences.

 The whole picture remains wrapped in an impenetrable cloak of despairing sounds; from the desperate pant of Rowf as he’s submerged under water for survival tests, to the chilling scrape of a shovel that scoops up the dead animals who’ve succumbed to the cruelty.
 It cuts close to the bone in more ways than one, casting a very real ugliness across the film for its duration.